NREL/routee-powertrain/README.md

 The typical user will utilize RouteE's catalog of pre-trained models.
-Currently, the catalog consists of light-duty vehicle models, including conventional gasoline, diesel, hybrid electric (HEV), and battery electric (BEV).
+Currently, the catalog consists of light-duty vehicle models, including conventional gasoline, diesel, hybrid electric (HEV), plugin hybrid electric (PHEV) and battery electric (BEV).
 These models can be applied to link-level driving data (in the form of [pandas](https://pandas.pydata.org/) dataframes) to output energy consumption predictions.

 Users that wish to train new RouteE models can do so.
 The model training function of RouteE enables users to use their